pharo-project/pharo-website/site/success/ApptiveGrid.md

 ![](/files/success/2024-02-ApptiveGrid2.png width=800px)

 With the combination of both parts, ApptiveGrid is able to solve many of modern digital workflows.
-It enables you to make it for a low cost and in almost no time which are two pretty good reasons to use it.
+It enables you to make it for a low cost and in almost no time, which are two pretty good reasons to use it.

 Get your free account today to try it yourself! [https://www.apptivegrid.de](https://www.apptivegrid.de)

 ## About the tech stack